cryptonglab/poktbot/docs/installation.md

 ## Installation with DOCKER

 We have generated an official docker image **{{project_name}}** hosted at the docker hub that can be executed to handle the installation automatically.
-In case a manual installation is wanted, jump to section [section].
+In case a manual installation is wanted, jump to section [Building the image].

 ```bash
 docker run -d \